-One of the most toxic substances known, Clostridium botulinum is the bacteria that causes botulism, a life-threatening paralytic illness.
+One of the most toxic substances in existence, Clostridium botulinum is the bacteria that causes botulism, a life-threatening paralytic illness.
 Clostridium botulinum bacteria produce a toxin that leads to respiratory failure through paralysis of the muscles used for breathing.

 The bacteria that cause botulism are widely distributed throughout nature.
 Botulism can be found in soil, water, on plants, and in the intestinal tracts of animals and fish.
 The key is that C. botulinum only grows only in an environment with little or no oxygen.

-Botulism is transmitted through improperly canned foods, garlic stored in oil, vacuum-packed and other tightly wrapped food.
+Botulism is transmitted through improperly canned foods, vegetables picked using pickling lime, garlic stored in oil, vacuum-packed and other tightly wrapped food.
 The common thread here is that these are all storage methods where there is no oxygen.
 If you see a can of food that is bulging, that is a sign of botulism contamination.

 Uncured or nitrate-free meats are also a potential source of Clostridium botulinum since sodium nitrate kills the bacteria.
 Another possible source of botulism poisoning can be foods prepared sous vide, which involves sealing the food in plastic and then poaching it.
 The plastic bag creates an oxygen-free environment in which the botulism bacteria can grow.